 How to Make Tartiflette

-- Step 1 – In a large pot of salted water over high heat add the potatoes.
-You can cook the potatoes peeled or unpeeled and peel them once they are cooked.
+- Step 1 – In a large pot of salted water over high heat, add the potatoes.
+You can cook the potatoes peeled or with skin and peel them once they are cooked.
 Cook until fork tender, about 10-12 minutes.
-Strain and set aside to cool.
+Strain and set aside to cool a little.

 Step 2 – Cook the bacon in a skillet over low-medium heat for about 10 minutes to render all the fat.
-Transfer bacon and most of the fat to a bow and add the onion into the skillet.
+Transfer bacon and most of the fat into a bowl and add the onion into the skillet.
 Cook over medium high heat until caramelized (5-10 minutes).
-Add bacon back in, as well as the wine and cook for another 5 minutes, stirring occasionally, until the wine is reduced.
+Add bacon back in, as well as the white wine and cook for another 5 minutes, stirring occasionally, until the wine is reduced.

 Step 3 – Transfer bacon-onion-wine mixture to a bowl and add the potatoes.